IBM/db2sock-ibmi/ILE-PROC/README.md

 give you ultimate control over performance.
 That is, everyone complains about speed and/or limitations of every toolkit ever written for IBM i.
 This unconventional interface can directly link your RPG programs into the stored procedure, so they will be loaded immediately when the toolkit call occurs.
 Great!
-Instant performance boast for your IBM i scripting languages at levels comparable with RPG-2-RPG compiled calls (because it is compiled).
+Instant performance boost for your IBM i scripting languages at levels comparable with RPG-2-RPG compiled calls (because it is compiled).
+This is a good thing!
+Don't let unconventional stop you from thinking this idea (see WIP).

+WIP -- (not done yet)

+1) I will create a new subdirectory in db2sock for ILE-PROC-USER, so that you may isolate your custom additions (custom calls).

+2) The additional user compiled module 'db2user' MAY be dynamically loaded if users reject the idea of included.
+Or it may also be it's own stored procedure.
+This is still under consideration.

+3) The 'db2user' is a c module, possibly difficult for some to understand.
+I will likely add another 'db2rpg' to allow RPGers to participate within the framework of 'everything RPG'.

+# modules (incomplete)

 ILE modules:
 ```